Azure/AzureStack-QuickStart-Templates/301-availability-set-elastic-storage-ecs/README.md

 the Deployment utilizes the Password change extension for linux
 + **resetpassword** to overcome some issues where cloudinit does not accept password the default password is Subscription#**id**, example Subscription#8c21cadc-9e41-459e-bf4b-9b5aa2fad938
-## Prerequisites
-The required VM Types need to have at least 4vCPU and 16GB memory.
-Depending on your Subscription, you may require to increase your arm quota vor cores.
-also notice that some vm types are not available in some regions, specially the promo ones.

 ## Deployment steps